Gemini My Psychic Cat ~ My Cat Calls to Me Across the Miles

 Here is some good advice on how to find a lost cat.

-- First, check all the normal hiding places like under the porch and in all the nooks and crannies.
+- Check all the normal hiding places like under the porch and in all the nooks and crannies.
 Look in the garage, outbuildings, in cars, basements and closets.
 Cats are curious and will not hesitate to investigate a new place that has been closed off to them in the past.

 - Put food outside your door.
 Some people advise putting a baby monitor outside near the door in case the cat comes back overnight and meows outside the door.